diegueins680/trader/README.md

 Jump shortcuts move focus to the target section, with clearer focus rings for keyboard navigation.
 The configuration panel keeps a sticky action bar with readiness status, run buttons, and issue shortcuts that jump/flash the relevant inputs.
 The backtest/tune ratio inputs show a split preview with the minimum bars required for the current lookback.
 When the UI is served via CloudFront with a `/api/*` behavior, `apiBaseUrl` must be `/api` to avoid CORS issues (the quick AWS deploy script enforces this when a distribution ID is provided unless `--ui-api-direct` is set).
-Avoid `apiFallbackUrl` in this mode unless your API explicitly supports CORS.
+Avoid `apiFallbackUrl` in this mode unless your API explicitly supports CORS (set it via `--ui-api-fallback`/`TRADER_UI_API_FALLBACK_URL` when needed).
 The script creates/updates the `/api/*` behavior to point at the API origin (disables caching, forwards auth headers, and excludes the Host header to avoid App Runner 404s) when a distribution ID is provided.
 The UI auto-applies top combos when available and shows when a combo auto-applied; if the live bot is idle it auto-starts after the top combo applies, and manual override locks include an unlock button to let combos update those fields again.
 The API panel includes quick actions to copy the base URL and open `/health`.
 Numeric inputs accept comma decimals (e.g., 0,25) and ignore thousands separators.